-To prepare competent entry-level Paramedics in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains with or without exit points at the Advanced Emergency Medical Technician and/or Emergency Medical Technician, and/or Emergency Medical Responder levels.
+The objective of the program is to prepare competent entry-level Paramedics in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.

 Graduates of this program, with successful certification as a paramedic, may qualify for positions within the out-of-hospital emergency service industry, both in the public and private sectors.
 Students are eligible to sit for National Registry certification testing upon successful completion of the paramedic program.
-Successful completion of the program includes passing scores on comprehensive written and practical exams, required skills and completion of all clinical and field hours.
+Successful completion of the program includes passing scores on comprehensive written and practical exams, demonstration of required skills and completion of all clinical and field hours.

-The curriculum is comprised of sixty one (61) credit hours presented over five (5) quarters.
+The curriculum is comprised of fifty-four (54) credit hours presented over four (4) quarters.

-Program schedule based on full-time enrollment: 55 weeks; 280 lecture, 340 lab and 492 extern contact hours.
+Program schedule based on full-time enrollment: 42 weeks; 304 lecture, 194 lab and 588 clinical internship hours.

-- Demonstrate comprehension of the roles and responsibilities of an entry-level EMT-P. - · Demonstrate the ability to think appropriately and professionally including responding with appropriate speed in any given emergency situation. - · Understand and apply appropriate psychomotor skills in EMS and Paramedic settings. - Demonstrate application of professional standards to the affective learning domains, integrity, empathy, self-motivation, appearance, personal hygiene, self-confidence, communications, time management, teamwork, diplomacy, respect, patient advocacy, careful delivery of service, and cultural competence. - Be certified in Basic Life Support for healthcare providers, Advanced Life Support, Pediatric advanced Life support, Pre-hospital trauma life support, and Advanced medical life support. - Demonstrate that they are competent team leaders directing patient care. - Demonstrate competence in using body substance isolation equipment. - · Demonstrate knowledge of appropriate scene safety for all care providers, the patient, and bystanders. - $\cdot \quad \text{Demonstrate knowledge of the body, how it works, and how medication affects it.} \\$
+- Demonstrate comprehension of the roles and responsibilities of an entry-level EMT-P. - Demonstrate the ability to think appropriately and professionally including responding with appropriate speed in any given emergency situation. - Understand and apply appropriate psychomotor skills in EMS and Paramedic settings. - Demonstrate application of professional standards to the affective learning domains, integrity, empathy, self-motivation, appearance, personal hygiene, self-confidence, communications, time management, teamwork, diplomacy, respect, patient advocacy, careful delivery of service, and cultural competence. - Be certified in Basic Life Support for healthcare providers, Advanced Life Support, Pediatric advanced Life support, Prehospital trauma life support, and Advanced medical life support. - Demonstrate that they are competent team leaders directing patient care. - Demonstrate competence in using body substance isolation equipment. - Demonstrate knowledge of appropriate scene safety for all care providers, the patient, and bystanders. - Demonstrate knowledge of the body, how it works, and how medication affects it.

-In addition to the regular Admission requirements, students applying to the Paramedic program must have the following admissions criteria:
+In addition to the regular Admission requirements, applicants applying to the Paramedic program must meet the following admissions criteria:

-- 1. Students wishing to enroll in this program must take a placement test and achieve a minimum score indicated below: - a.
-SLE a minimum score of 17 or - b.
-WBST a minimum score of 267 in verbal and quantitative skills - 2.
-Students enrolling in this program must meet the clinical clearance policy of the college. - 3.
-Student must hold personal health insurance. - 4.
-Student must have a VECHS background check. - 5.
-Student must complete an Acknowledgement of Florida Statute Section 456.0635.
+- Students wishing to enroll in this program must take a placement test and achieve the minimum score indicated below: - SLE a minimum score of 17 or - WBST a minimum score of 267 in verbal and quantitative skills - Students enrolling in this program must meet the clinical clearance policy of the college. - Student must hold personal health insurance. - Student must have a VECHS background check. - Student must complete an Acknowledgement of Florida Statute Section 456.0635.